anabelena/anabelena/README.md

 ## 💁🏽‍♀️ About me!!!

 - 🧠  I'm passionate  web developer with a background in computer science and business administration.
-- 💻  Currently working in projects with NEXT.JS
 - 🫶🏻  I love exploring new tech stack and building cool stuffs.
 - 🤝  Open for collaborations in web development.